SchemaStore/schemastore/CONTRIBUTING.md

 This means that renames in subschema paths is a potentially breaking change.
 If a rename is necessary, it is recommended to keep the old path and `$ref` to the new location, if necessary.

-### Non-standard Language Server Features
+### Language Server Features

-There are several language servers for JSON Schema:
+There are several language servers that use SchemaStore:

 #### Language Servers